Doorbell video shows malnourished Texas twins seeking help

-EDITOR’S NOTE: This story contains graphic descriptions of abuse allegations.
-Reader discretion is advised.

-CYPRESS, Texas (AP) — A teenager who told Texas police that he and his twin sister were handcuffed and endured horrific abuse escaped their family’s home after he found a handcuff key and hid it in his mouth, authorities said in court records.
+CYPRESS, Texas (AP) — A woman accused of starving and abusing her twin teenagers in Texas had been arrested a decade earlier in Louisiana on a child abuse charge, according to court records.

+Zaikiya Duncan, 40, remained jailed Friday in Baton Rouge, Louisiana, after two of her children fled their Houston-area home and sought help from neighbors this week.

 The twins, barefoot and holding handcuffs, were seen on doorbell video as they sought help in a Cypress neighborhood, just outside Houston.
-The video, obtained by Houston TV station KHOU, showed the teens walking door-to-door about 5:30 a.m.
+The video, obtained by Houston TV station KHOU, showed the teens walking door to door around 5:30 a.m.
 Tuesday as they sought help.

 The woman who let them inside told Houston TV station KTRK that the teens told her: “We are not here to hurt you.”

+In 2012, Duncan was arrested in Baton Rouge on a charge of cruelty to juveniles after one of her children, then 5, was taken to a school clinic with injuries, including burns consistent with being submerged in hot water, court records said.
+It wasn’t immediately known whether that child was one of the twins.

-The 15-year-old twins were severely malnourished and told police that abuse had been occurring for months, the affidavit said.
-They told police that Duncan handcuffed them, forced them to drink bleach and other household cleaners and also sprayed oven cleaner in their mouths “if they talked too much,” the affidavit said.
+In Texas, the 15-year-old twins were severely malnourished and told police that abuse had been occurring for months, the affidavit said.
+They told police that Duncan handcuffed them, forced them to drink bleach and other household cleaners, and sprayed oven cleaner in their mouths “if they talked too much,” the affidavit said.

 The twins also told authorities that they were forced to eat and drink feces and urine, according to the affidavit.

-Note: This story has been updated to correct the member attribution about the planned extradition to KTRK.